alanmacdoug/astrowind/src/data/post/mautic-vs-esp-cost-comparison.md

 ## The line item everyone forgets: delivery

 Running Mautic does not send your email.
 The application generates the messages; something else has to deliver them.
-Self-hosters typically relay through a delivery service such as SendGrid, Postmark or Amazon SES, because [delivering bulk mail](/pre-send-checklist) from a VPS IP address in 2026 is an exercise in frustration.
-That mailbox provider does not know your fresh cloud IP, and it has no reason to trust it.
+Self-hosters typically relay through a delivery service such as SendGrid, Postmark or Amazon SES, because [delivering bulk mail](/tools/preflight-checklist) from a new VPS IP address in 2026 is a discipline all of its own.
+Mailbox providers do not know your fresh cloud IP, and they have no reason to trust it until you prove otherwise.

 So the realistic Mautic stack includes: